Ui Shigure: Career

-Ui was born in Yokkaichi, Mie Prefecture, Japan.
+Shigure was born in Yokkaichi, Mie Prefecture, Japan.
 She is an art graduate.

 After working in a game development company, she began working as a freelance illustrator.

-In August 2018, she started designing the appearance for Hololive Production's Virtual YouTuber Subaru Ōzora, who debuted in September the same year.
-Since then, she occasionally appears as a guest on Subaru's livestreams.
+In August 2018, she started designing the appearance for Hololive Production's Virtual YouTuber Oozora Subaru, who debuted in September the same year.
+Since then, she occasionally appears as a guest on Hololive member livestreams, particularly with Subaru and Miko.
 In May 2019, she began livestreaming as a virtual YouTuber, where she livestreams herself chatting to the audience, illustrating and playing video games.

+Shigure's 2022 song—"Shukusei!!
+Loli Kami Requiem", which was included in her debut solo album, The Rain Doesn't Stop Yet—went viral online in September 2023 after the release of its music video.
+She has expressed her surprise at the sudden growth of her song and subsequently her channel.

 Personal life

-Ui has said that from a young age, her mother influenced her to start drawing.
+Shigure has said that from a young age, her mother influenced her to start drawing.
 She also cites Arina Tanemura, Noizi Ito and Cocoa Fujiwara as major influences on her work.